st-bender/pynrlmsise00/README.md

 ### pynrlmsise00

-An **experimental** `pip` package called `nrlmsise00` is available from the main package repository, and can be installed it with:
+An **experimental** `pip` package called `nrlmsise00` is available from the main package repository, and can be installed with:
 ```sh
 $ pip install nrlmsise00
 ```